CleverCloud/doc.clever-cloud.com/deploy/addon/mongodb.md

 ## Versions

-The version currently installed by the add-on is :
+In order to comply with [MongoDB Server Side Public License](https://www.mongodb.com/licensing/server-side-public-license), the version currently installed by the add-on is :

 - on shared plans (DEV) : MongoDB 4.0.3
 - on newly created dedicated databases (plans XS Small Space and above) : MongoDB 4.0.3

+### Higher Versions

+If you puchased a higher version from MongoDB and you want to deploy your database on Clever Cloud, please [contact us](https://www.clever-cloud.com/contact/).

 ## About Free Databases